-20 The loan will be at 0% interest.
-The developer may request 1% interest, or interest at the AFR, but this will be permitted only if the projected balance of the Gap Financing Loan at maturity is less than 80% of residual value.
+&lt;sup>23 The loan will be at 0% interest.
+The developer may request 1% interest, or interest at the AFR, but this will be permitted only if the projected balance of the Gap Financing Loan at maturity is less than 80% of projected residual value.

-21 Due on sale or refinancing, unless the LHC, in its sole discretion, agrees to resubordinate to new financing.
+&lt;sup>24 Due on sale or refinancing, unless the LHC, in its sole discretion, agrees to resubordinate to new financing.

-22 The permitted LP asset management fee, recognized as a priority item to be paid ahead of the Surplus Cash subject to repayment, will be (a) not greater than \$5,000 per annum, (b) inflated at 2% per annum, and (c) not subject to accrual.
+&lt;sup>25 The permitted LP asset management fee, recognized as a priority item to be paid ahead of the Surplus Cash subject to repayment, will be (a) not greater than \$5,000 per annum, (b) inflated at 2% per annum, and (c) not subject to accrual.
 Sponsors may agree to different terms with their partners, but any amounts greater than the foregoing will not be recognized by the LHC in its determination of Surplus Cash, and in its determination of amounts due under the Loan.